49ers close facility after Bourne's positive COVID-19 test - WHIZ News

 A person familiar with the plans says the Thursday night game is still set to be played as scheduled.
 The person spoke on condition of anonymity because the league hasn’t made any announcement.

-Bourne’s absence is the latest blow to an already thin receiver group.
-Bourne is the 49ers’ third-leading receiver with 25 receptions for 352 yards and a touchdown.
+The absence of Bourne and Aiyuk are the latest blows to an already thin receiver group.
+Aiyuk is second on the team with 28 catches for 371 yards and two TDs, and Bourne is the third-leading receiver with 25 receptions for 352 yards and a touchdown.

-The Niners also released 2018 second-round pick Dante Pettis earlier this week, leaving rookie Brandon Aiyuk and Trent Taylor as the only wide receivers on the active roster with a catch this season.
+The Niners also released 2018 second-round pick Dante Pettis earlier this week, leaving Trent Taylor as the only wide receiver on the active roster with a catch this season.

-San Francisco also could call up a receiver from the practice squad with Kevin White, River Cracraft and Chris Finke all options.
+San Francisco also could call up receivers from the practice squad with Kevin White, River Cracraft and Chris Finke all options.

+The positive test came just days after the 49ers played at Seattle.
+Seahawks coach Pete Carroll said that general manager John Schneider has been in touch with the Niners and acknowledged some concern.

+“Of course we are,” Carroll said.
+“We just played them a few days back.
+We are doing our homework on with the timing of his exposure and all kind of stuff, and when he showed first and all that, to make sense of it.
+We have to be tuned into that and see what happens.
+I know they shut down today and they’re playing tomorrow, I believe.
+So we’ll see what happens there.
+All we can do right now is test and be aware of the connections.”

 This is the first positive coronavirus test for the 49ers since the start of the regular season.
 They had three players on the COVID-19 list in the preseason, with James, running back Jeff Wilson Jr. and linebacker Fred Warner all spending time on the list.